oracle-livelabs/developer/json-duality-adb-free/setup-environment/setup-environment.md

 - Oracle Autonomous Database 23ai Free Tier instance

-## Task 1: Preparing your database user
+## Task 1: Logging in your database

 1. Your browser should be open at the Oracle LiveLabs My Reservations page.
 When your LiveLabs environment is ready, click **Launch Workshop**.